boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 Proving the only if part of the Equivalence Theorem is more laborious.
-We begin by estblishing `lemma-big-small` which is the extension to `⟶*` of rule `Comp₂` in the definition of  `⟶`, therefore allowing more setps in the execution of the `c` in command `c :: c''`.
+We begin by estblishing `lemma-big-small` which is the extension to `⟶*` of rule `Comp₂` in the definition of  `⟶`, therefore allowing several setps in the execution of the `c` command while executing `c :: c''`.
 This will be of help in the theorem proof when treating the case of sequential composition.

 ```
 lemma-big-small : ∀ {c c' c'' s s'} →